by Matt Slick

 I have had spiritual experiences and will describe them.
 Believe them or not.

-Because the nature of spiritual experiences are "experience," they are inherently subjective.
+Because spiritual experiences are by nature "experiences," they are inherently subjective.
 Over the years I've spoken with many people who claim to have had various experiences.
 I've tried to encapsulate general principles in the two paragraphs above.
 However, let me tell you two experiences I have had.
 Again, they are subjective, but I hope they will be illustrative.

 Now, the problem with conveying these experiences is that they are subjective and can be very easily dismissed.
 I do not offer them as proof of anything but only as what they are, spiritual experiences.